 Joe Stephens is the founding director of the Program in Journalism and a Ferris Professor of Journalism in Residence.
 A veteran investigative reporter, he is a three-time winner of the George Polk Award and a three-time finalist for the Pulitzer Prize.

-Stephens joined The Washington Post’s investigative projects team in 1999.
-He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary and drug experiments conducted on children in the developing world.
+Stephens is a former staff writer for The Washington Post, where he joined the investigative projects team in 1999.
+He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary, and drug experiments conducted on children in the developing world.

-Since 2014, Stephens has led the University’s Walter Lord Society, a public affairs discussion group.
+Since 2014, Stephens has directed and moderated the University’s Newsmaker Dinner series, a public affairs discussion group (formerly known as the Walter Lord Society).
 In 2016, he was named Faculty in Residence at Mathey College.